Reading Time: 5 minutes

 Help Google bots understand priorities by telling them which is the original or main page by using a canonical tag.
 Similar to cloaking, typical use of testing tools is usually fine in the eyes of Google.
 However, multiple similar pages, without different URLs and/or domains, could cause problems with duplication and deception in the eyes of Google.

-Most testing platforms run asynchronous code anymore.
-Where a slowdown can happen is in how the code is triggered – front-end versus server-side.
-While it’s typically an inconsequential slowdown, for a site teetering on the line of ‘acceptable time’ in site speed audits, it can be enough to push it over into ‘unacceptable’.
+Most testing platforms run asynchronous code.
+A slowdown can happen in how the code is triggered – front-end versus server-side.
+While it’s typically an inconsequential slowdown, a site teetering on the line of ‘acceptable time’ in site speed audits can be enough to push it over into ‘unacceptable.’

 Google needs to know that the test is temporary.
 Without this, Google may interpret the new page as what should be indexed, perhaps even removing the ‘correct’ page in the process.